USF-HII/usf-hii.github.io/pages/hii-hpc/slurm.md

 ### Slurm

-The HII-HPC utilizes the [Slurm Workload Manager](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) to submit, monitor, and manage computational work on its compute nodes.
+The HII-HPC utilizes the [Slurm Workload Manager](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) to submit, monitor, and manage computational jobs running on its compute nodes.

-Slurm a open-source job scheduler by many of the world's supercomputers and high performance computing clusters.
+Slurm is an open-source job scheduler by many of the world's supercomputers and high performance computing clusters.

-#### Partitions

-Compute nodes in the cluster are grouped into partitions of compute nodes which provide the following classes of service:

-- `hii02` - Partition for production jobs (partition contains the majority of the compute nodes).
-- `hii-test` - Development partition.
-- `hii-interactive` - Nodes in partition reserved for [Interactive Shell](hii-hpc/interactive.html) real-time feedback.

-*Use the option `--partition=<partition>` or `-p <partition>` for slurm commands such as `sinfo`, `srun`, `sbatch`, `squeue` to indicate the partition to use.*

-Note: You will have access to the same GPFS filesystems regardless of the partition you choose.

 #### Commands